Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: Introduction

 The main goal of this work is to extend our fBT-LFQM analysis on the pion~\cite{Choi:2024ptc} to the kaon.
 In doing so, we incorporate the twist-3 TMD associated with the scalar-current matrix element, thereby enabling a complete analysis of the four T-even unpolarized TMDs.

 The paper is organized as follows.
 Section~\ref{sec:LFQM} reviews our LFQM and its BT-based implementation.
-Section~\ref{sec:EMFF} presents the EM and scalar form factors of pseudoscalar mesons, contrasts the fBT-LFQM with the pBT-LFQM, and discusses possible LF zero-mode contributions associated with the $(-)$ component of the vector current as well as with the scalar channel.
+Section~\ref{sec:EMFF} presents the EM and scalar form factors of pseudoscalar mesons, contrasts the fBT-LFQM with the pBT-LFQM, and discusses the emergence and treatment of LF zero–mode contributions associated with the $(-)$ component of the vector current as well as with the scalar channel.
 Section~\ref{sec:TMD} defines the TMDs and PDFs at various twists, relates them to forward matrix elements in the vector and scalar channels, and compares with existing formulations in the literature.
 Section~\ref{sec:Num} presents numerical results for the unpolarized T-even TMDs and PDFs at the model scale $\mu_0$, and performs NNLO DGLAP evolution of the twist-2 PDFs for comparison with other approaches.
 Section~\ref{sec:summary} summarizes our findings.
 Appendix~\ref{app:forward} derives the relation between the TMD correlator and the forward matrix elements in the vector and scalar channels.